FAQs

 Public hearings involve witnesses giving evidence under oath and being questioned by Inquiry counsel.
 The Inquiry may also hold thematic hearings to examine patterns of abuse or institutional failure in more depth.
 Hearings are live streamed and transcripts are published on this website.

-What is the inquiry's safeguarding policy?
+What is the Inquiry's safeguarding policy?

 Your safety and wellbeing matter to us.
 We will respond to any concerns with care, and sensitivity.
 In rare situations where someone may be at serious risk of harm, we may need to share information with others who can help.
 Wherever possible, this would be done with your knowledge and agreement, and with your safety in mind.